vanshikadharpure/VanshikaDharpure-DataAnalyst-Internship-Portfolio/README.md

 ## Final Presentation

-The refined final presentation deck summarizing the complete project is included in this repository: `Final_Presentation.pptx`
+The refined final presentation deck summarizing the complete project is included in this repository: [Final_Presentation.pptx](./Final_Presentation.pptx).

 ## Skills & Tools Demonstrated